andymac-2/subworld/README.md

 So somehow we are expected to decipher the above 'code' for lack of a better word to find the truth behind all of this.
 You'll notice that the source code is separated into paragraphs.
 As a joke, I could say that this is for readability.
 The most interesting of these paragraphs are the first and last paragraphs.

 It's about time to tell you what "hello" and "world" do.
 These are instructions which I picked very carefully in order to be able to initialise memory and run a meaningful program with it.
-Each instruction is a fixed at three cells wide, and using 32 bit integers for each memory cell, each instruction is 12 bytes wide.
+Each instruction is fixed at three cells wide, and using 32 bit integers for each memory cell, each instruction is 12 bytes wide.
 The instructions are laid out as follows:

 ```
 A B C